-Make the traversal repeatable
+Making the traversal repeatable

 The presented traversals do not lead back to the initial position.
-It is possible that no free parking spaces were found during the first traversal of the parking lot, so the traversal should be repeated in order to find an adequate free parking space.
-There are two possible solutions for this problem: regenerate the traversal from the current cell as initial cell or plan a path back to the initial cell from the current cell, so that the original traversal could be repeated.
+It is possible that no free parking spaces were found during the first traversal of the car park, so the traversal should be repeated in order to find a suitable free parking space.
+There are two possible solutions to this problem: regenerate the traversal from the current cell as the initial cell or plan a path back to the initial cell from the current cell so that the original traversal can be repeated.

 Cost of the traversal

 The quality of the detected free parking space can be measured with a cost function.
-There are two main factors that should be taken into consideration: the time spent with searching for a free parking space (it is proportional to the driven route length, w1 in Section 3) and the distance from the preferred locations (w2 in Section 3).
-There is a trade-off between these two factors, but the quality of a parking space depends on personal preferences, too: the importance of the nearness to the preferred locations or the short driven route length.
+There are two main factors that should be considered: the time spent searching for a free parking space (which is proportional to the driven-route length w1 in Section 3) and the distance from the preferred location (w2 in Section 3).
+There is a trade-off between these two factors, but the quality of a parking space also depends on personal preferences: the importance of the proximity to a preferred location or a short driven-route length.

-The RouteLength (w1 in Section 3) (5) is the sum of the distances between the cell centres during the traversal.
-The Nearness (w2 in Section 3) (6) to the preferred locations is the preference (prefVal) weighted sum of the Euclidean distances measured from the preferred locations.
-The cost function (cost), which is calculated for each cell, is a personal preference α weighted sum of the RouteLength and Nearness (7).
-The smaller the α value is, the better a nearer parking space is.
+The RouteLength (w1 in Section 3) (5) is the sum of the distances between the cell centres during the traversal, the Nearness (w2 in Section 3) (6) to the preferred location is the preference (prefVal) weighted sum of the Euclidean distances measured from the preferred location and the cost function (cost), which is calculated for each cell, is a personal preference α weighted sum of the RouteLength and Nearness (7).
+The smaller the α value, the better a closer parking space.